keithasaurus/koda-validate/README.md

 - Noneable: the value can be `None` or valid according to some validator
 - OneOf2: one of two different validators can be valid
 - OneOf3: one of three different validators can be valid

-Now that we're somewhat familiar with Koda Validate, let's take a look at what we're trying to accomplish...

-### Project Aims
-Koda Validate aims to make writing validators easier.
-There are a few specific areas of focus:
-- requiring little time debugging or reading documentation
-- facilitating the building of complex validators
-- reusing validator metadata (i.e. rendering API schemas)

-To those end, some of the differentiating features you'll see in Koda Validate are:
-- valid and invalid states conveyed by returning sum types.
-We use a `Result` type which can either be `Ok` or `Err`
-- the combination of a functional approach with lightweight objects (for metadata)
-- generics and code generation all over the place in the source code! :)

 ## Validators, Predicates, and Extension
 There are two kinds of `Callable`s used for validation in Koda Validate: `Validator`s and `Predicate`s. `Validator`s